jhawkey/IS_mapper/README.md

 Basic usage for ISMapper:

-Multiple read sets can be supplied one after the other, separated by spaces, after --reads.
+Multiple read sets can be supplied as /path/to/reads/*.fastq.gz.
+They can also be supplied one after the other, separated by spaces, after --reads.
 ISMapper will pair the reads together.
 Multiple IS queries can also be supplied, seperated by spaces, after --queries.
 ISMapper will run queries sequentially in the same output folder.

 `